SD-IoT-AE/Deception/README.md

-# Deception: A Multi-Layered Security Framework for Software-Defined IoT Networks
+# Deception and Cloud Integration: A Multi-Layered Approach for DDoS Detection, Mitigation, and Attack Surface Minimization in SD-IoT Networks

 This repository contains the source code, configuration files, and documentation for Deception, a multi-layered security framework designed for Software-Defined IoT (SD-IoT) networks.
 This framework focuses on DDoS detection, mitigation, and attack surface minimization.